Complete Guide to Selling a House As-Is

 Cons

 • Affects sale price: This might be the most significant con.
-When selling a house as-is, you may not get the full value of your home.
+When selling a house as is, you may not get the full value of your home.
 The speed and ease of the sale may make it worth it.

 • Limits buyer pool: Buyers may see your as-is listing as a problem.
 A higher sales price indicates to the buyer that you’re willing to negotiate on necessary repairs discovered during the home inspection.
-Listing your home as-is tells your buyer that you do not intend to make any repairs.
-No repairs.
-No negotiations.

 Reasons Why You’d Sell a House As-Is

+Selling a home with a real estate agent can be challenging and time-consuming.
 An as-is sale may be the right situation for you if one or more of the following conditions apply.

 You’re getting divorced